RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 When trained on 2d videos, the changes between frames can be described in a compact code.
 Think of moving left, right, jump etc. this may be more difficult in complex real world environments.
 Since the latent actions use a small codebook and the decoder has access to the prior frames, the model is forced to learn the differences between frames which can be represented as actions.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/genie_lam.png" caption="" alt="Latent Action Model" source="https://arxiv.org/abs/2402.15391" width=500 %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/genie_lam.png" caption="" alt="Latent Action Model" source="https://arxiv.org/abs/2402.15391" width=500 %}

 ### Video Tokenizer

 Another VQ-VAE is trained to generate tokens from the video.
 The difference here is that the input and output are identical and just the video frames.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/genie_tokenizer.png" caption="" alt="Genie Video Tokenizer" source="https://arxiv.org/abs/2402.15391" width=500%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/genie_tokenizer.png" caption="" alt="Genie Video Tokenizer" source="https://arxiv.org/abs/2402.15391" width=500%}

 ### Dynamics Model

 The dynamics model takes the prior video tokens and latent actions and predicts future video tokens.
 This also uses a ST-Transformer architecture.
 Since this is a causal transformer, at each timestep $$i$$ the model uses the current latent embedding $$z_i$$ to predict the next timestep’s embeddings $$z_{i+1}$$.
 At training time, this is parallelized so $$z_{1:t-1}$$ is mapped to $$z_{2:t}$$.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/genie_dynamics.png" caption="" alt="Genie Dynamics Model" source="https://arxiv.org/abs/2402.15391" width=500%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/genie_dynamics.png" caption="" alt="Genie Dynamics Model" source="https://arxiv.org/abs/2402.15391" width=500%}

 The [MaskGIT](https://arxiv.org/abs/2202.04200) method enhances this model's performance.
 Since we're dealing with images/video frames, $$z_i$$ represents a grid of latent embeddings.
 Traditional autoregressive prediction of these embeddings in one shot can be unstable.
 In this setting, if a single token is mispredicted, all subsequent predictions suffer.
 MaskGIT resolves this through an iterative process that enables prediction corrections.
 The tokens within the next frame can attend to each other bidirectionally.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/maskgit.png" caption="MaskGIT" alt="Example of MaskGIT inference" source="https://arxiv.org/abs/2202.04200" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/maskgit.png" caption="MaskGIT" alt="Example of MaskGIT inference" source="https://arxiv.org/abs/2202.04200" %}

 During training, tokens are randomly masked according to a Bernoulli distribution with a sampled probability between 0.5 and 1, and the model predicts these masked tokens.
 This training approach enables iterative decoding at inference time.
 The next frame is initialized as zeros, and the dynamics model makes predictions based on the context.
 The dynamics model then processes this output as an input.
 Since the predictions are a softmax over discrete token values, we can determine which tokens are low in confidence.
 The model in subsequent iteration only updates these low confidence predictions.
 This is repeated across 25 steps, where output tokens are regenerated until reaching high confidence.
 This method is similar to diffusion, but uses discrete rather than continuous tokens.
 The masking approach makes the dynamics model's predictions more robust and reduces the redundancy in video data for more efficient learning.